 What is desk booking software?

-In short, desk booking software is software that allows employees to book a desk in a given workspace.
+In short, desk booking software allows employees to book a desk in a given workspace.
 In fact, employees can book a desk depending on closeness to coworkers or the needed amenities.
-Oftentimes, employees use the desk booking software to find open workspaces for a certain day.
-They can book a desk in advance, which is called hoteling.
+Oftentimes, employees use the software to find open workspaces for a certain day.
+They can book a desk in advance.
+Sometimes, people call this hoteling.
 Or they can do hot desking, which is simply checking in at an office desk using a QR code.

 Additionally, desk booking software provides useful data to facility managers that helps them optimize the workplace.
 For example, this software allows managers to analyze how employees book desks and their requirements.
-To explain, let’s say that this software shows that employees book one desk quite often while another desk never gets booked.
+To explain, let’s say that this software shows that employees book one desk quite often while they don’t book another one.
 This information may lead a facility manager to understand why one desk is not being booked.
 As a result, they can utilize the space more efficiently.

 What problems do desk booking software solve?